cwpearson/astaroth/doc/Astaroth_API_specification_and_user_manual/API_specification_and_user_manual.md

 `Uniform`s can be of type `Scalar`, `Vector`, `int`, `int3`, `ScalarField` and `ScalarArray`.

 > Note: As of 2019-10-01, the types `ScalarField` (DSL) and `VertexBuffer` (CUDA) are aliases of the same type.
 This naming may be changed in the future.

-> Note: As of 2019-10-01, ScalarFields cannot be declared as uniforms.
+> Note: As of 2019-10-01, `VectorField`s cannot be declared as uniforms.
 Instead, one should declare each component as a `ScalarField` and use them to construct a `VectorField` during the stencil processing stage.
 For example, `in VectorField(A, B, C);`, where `A`, `B` and `C` are `uniform ScalarField`s.

 > Note: As of 2019-10-01, `uniform`s cannot be assigned values in the stencil definition headers.
 Instead, one should load the appropriate values during runtime using the `acLoadScalarUniform` and related functions.

 ## Standard Libraries